benchmark-action/github-action-benchmark/README.md

 it is 230 iter/ns, it means 230% worse than previous and alert will happen.
 The threshold can be changed by `alert-threshold` input.

+Live workflow example is [here](.github/workflows/minimal.yml).
+And results of the workflow can be seen [here][minimal-workflow-example].

 ### Commit comment

 In addition to above setup, GitHub API token needs to be given to enable `comment-on-alert` feature.